 Although 70% of companies have data strategies in place, many will fail to deliver what’s needed due to one factor alone: people.
 You may have the most advanced tools and excellent data scientists; however, all efforts fail without the correct behavioral changes needed internally to ultimately take action (Bain & Co 2017).

 Employees may not be committed to using data analytics, internal teams may not be communicating with each other, or the data solutions adopted aren’t user-friendly.
-Behavioral change, continuous monitoring of results, along with a “one-team approach” is needed to ensure that advanced analytics within an organization can survive and prosper (Bain & Co, 2017).
-No surprises here, behavior change being the hardest part of any performance improvement plan and why as many as 38% change efforts fail (Bain & Co, 2016).
+Behavioral change, continuous monitoring of results, along with a “one-team approach” is needed to ensure that advanced analytics within an organisation can survive and prosper (Bain & Co, 2017).
+No surprises here, behaviour change being the hardest part of any performance improvement plan and why as many as 38% change efforts fail (Bain & Co, 2016).

 2. Only focus on high-quality leads